Blanknames/Blank/README.md

 Welcome to our Group!

+For those who are new to Github, please follow the tutorial pdf files found in this repo.

-If anyone has any ideas for any exciting collaboration projects, please let us know and I'll post them below.
+If anyone has any ideas for any exciting collaboration projects, please share and we'll post them below!